Best (and Worst) Pepper Plant Companions in the Garden

 Garlic

 Garlic makes a great companion for most common garden plants, and this includes peppers.
-This is thanks to garlic’s antiseptic properties and it’s natural insect and fungal deterrence.
-Garlic is also delicious and high in value per square foot of garden space.
+This is thanks to garlic’s antiseptic properties and its natural insect and animal deterrence.
+Garlic is also delicious and high in value-per-square foot of garden space.

-For this reason, we recommend planting garlic scattered throughout the garden in the autumn (garlic needs a cold period to produce properly).
-The only potential clashes for garlic are artichoke, peas, and beans.
+For this reason, I recommend planting garlic scattered throughout the garden in the autumn (garlic needs a cold period to produce properly).
+The slender plants will easily fill in small gaps in the garden, making the most of your beds.

 Buy seed garlic >